Letter i in Handwriting Analysis: Dotting your i’s Meaning

 With sharp dots: it means impulsiveness or that we are before a combative personality.

 I don’t dot my i’s.
-What does the absence of the dot mean?
+What does not dotting your i mean?

 - Absence of dot or omitted dot: It denotes distraction, oversight, lack of attention, tendency to get distracted or forget obligations, lack of critical sense, lack of interest, apathy, lack of order, precision and exactitude.
 Thinking is not based in objective conclusions, but it “wanders” and gives into receptiveness, indolence, negligence, laziness.
 When the structure is slow: it reflects lack of initiative.
 If accompanied by fast writing: it symbolizes a desire to simplify.